ESM-2 Fine-tuning¶

 : BioNeMo 2.0 ESM-2 pre-trained checkpointinitial_ckpt_skip_keys_with_these_prefixes

-: skip keys when loading parameters from a checkpoint.
-Here we should not look forregression_head
+: skips keys when loading parameters from a checkpoint.
+For example, we should not look forregression_head

 in the pre-trained checkpoint.get_loss_reduction_class()